a20351766/udo.1.4.0/docs/source/network/network.md

 channel configuration at each peer node.

-This balance between objects that are logically singular, by being physically distributed is a common pattern in Hyperledger Fabric.
+This balance between objects that are logically singular, by being physically distributed is a common pattern in Hyperledger UDO.
 Objects like network configurations, that are logically single, turn out to be physically replicated among a set of ordering services nodes for example.
 We also see it with channel configurations, ledgers, and to some extent smart contracts which are installed in multiple places but whose interfaces exist logically at the channel level.
-It's a pattern you see repeated time and again in Hyperledger Fabric, and enables Hyperledger Fabric to be both de-centralized and yet manageable at the same time.
+It's a pattern you see repeated time and again in Hyperledger UDO, and enables Hyperledger UDO to be both de-centralized and yet manageable at the same time.

 ## Adding another peer